Exabyte-io/documentation/docs/collaboration/actions/team/edit-permissions.md

 ## Animation

 Below, we start with a "Test Team" equipped initially with Read-only permissions.
-We then change the preferences to include the four possible permission levels (Read, Edit, Comment and Execute).
+We then change the preferences to include the four possible permission levels (Read, Edit, Comment and Execute):

 <img data-gifffer="/images/edit-team-permissions.gif">